signalfx/apmworkshop/apm/k8s/README.md

 ### k8s Prep

 Identify your token and realm from the Splunk Observability Cloud Portal:
 `Organization Settings->Access Tokens` and `Your Name->Account Settings`

-If you are running this on your own k8s cluster, make sure you have `helm` and `lynx` installed.
+If using your own cluster, make sure you have `helm` and `lynx` installed.

 ***